R3Conclave/conclave-core-sdk/docs/docs/kds-cluster.md

 A KDS node can perform the following functions:

 * Give keys to external enclaves after validating them.
-* Exchange the master key among other nodes in the cluster.
+* Send and receive the master key among other nodes in the cluster.

 If an individual node loses the master key, it can recover the master key from the other nodes in the KDS cluster.